anushka318/Study-of-CPU-Deployable-LLMs/README.md

 GPT2Large_Pruning: Contains the codes use to run inference and benchmark the models with varying sparisty levels.
 Model pruning was performed using the code present in "GPT2_large_pruning.ipynb".
 The pruned models couldn't be included due to size restriction.
 Please modify the path in the inference code to match the location of pruned model.

 Analysis_visualization: Final notebook with all the analysis performed

+Phi-1_GSM_latency_throughput_vs_RAM - This file is to calculate throughput and latency with variation of RAM qwen_quant.ipynb - Calculate accuracy for Qwen models on SVAMP datset gpt_med_GSM_latency_throughput_vs_mac.ipynb - This file is to calculate throughput and latency on different MAC PCs.